 Convert AVI to OGV

-OGG Video Converter converts AVI files to OGV quickly.
+Total Video Audio Converter converts AVI files to OGV quickly.
 With

-a simple and user-friendly interface, OGG Video Converter makes AVI to OGV
+a simple and user-friendly interface, Total Video Audio Converter makes AVI to OGV

 conversion quite easy, and helps you to embed